confluentinc/librdkafka/MIGRATION.md

 #### Semantic and Per-Method Changes

 * Changes to `send`:
   * `acks`, `compression` and `timeout` are not set on a per-send basis.
-Rather, they must be configured in the configuration.
+Rather, they must be configured in the top-level configuration.
+    Additionally, there are several more compression types available by default besides GZIP.
     Before:
     ```javascript
     const kafka = new Kafka({/* ... */});